This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Truly cruelty-free brands will never allow their products or ingredients to be tested on animals.
 Cruelty-free companies have a policy where if the law requires them to test on animals then they will refuse to sell their products under those conditions.

 For example, imported cosmetics sold in stores in mainland China are required by Chinese laws to be tested on animals upon registration.
 Therefore, truly cruelty-free brands have chosen not to sell in China in order to remain committed to their no animal testing policy.

 Unfortunately, Redken and L’Oreal state they will allow their products and ingredients to be tested on animals, if the law requires it.
 For those reasons, Redken is NOT cruelty-free.

-To sum up, Redken allows its products to be tested on animals when required by law.
+To wrap up, Redken allows its products to be tested on animals when required by law.
 Therefore, we would NOT consider Redken to be a cruelty-free brand.

 Currently, Redken is on our List of Brands to Avoid – Animal Tested.

 ☕️ Every week, I continue to reach out to new brands while trying my best to keep current brands updated.
 If you found any of my posts or guides helpful, consider Buying Me A Coffee!
 I would greatly appreciate it! ❤️